mx1001/boxcutter_manual/docs/index.md

 [Boxcutter](https://masterxeon1001.com/2016/04/26/box-cutter-guide-v1/) was first created by [AR.](https://twitter.com/AdrianRutk0wski/) [From the moment of this tools first inception we had great plans for it.](https://masterxeon1001.com/2016/04/26/box-cutter-guide-v1/) [Many have worked on this tool over the years](https://masterxeon1001.com/2018/09/25/boxcutter-6-9-0-poly-dirk/) but it wasn't until [proxe](https://twitter.com/proxeIO) [rewrote things for 2.8 with the future in mind](https://masterxeon1001.com/2018/11/30/boxcutter-7-2-8-betascythe/) did we get closer to the dreams we never knew we had.
 Even now we all still collaborate on ways to improve the tool and user experience while also trying to change the way things are done.

 Boxcutter was an approach for a simpler more streamlined way to approach boolean modelling.
 HardOps had proven itself as focused workflow assistant and [boxcutter](https://gumroad.com/l/BoxCutter) was an attempt to reboot the whole idea with usability and simplicity in mind.
+Even now our work continues to inspire and guide future generations.

 ![shape](img/index/ogif2.gif)